Felicific calculus: Jevons' economics

 W. Stanley Jevons used the algebra of pleasure and pain in his science of utility applied to economics.
 He described utility with graphs where marginal utility continuously declines.
 His figure 9 on page 173 has two curves: one for the painfulness of labour and the other for utility of production.
 As the amount of product increases there is a point where a "balance of pain" is reached and labour ceases.

 Hedonimetry

 Hedonimetry is the study of happiness ("experienced utility") as a measurable economic asset.
 The first major work in the field was an 1881 publication of Mathematical Psychics by the famous statistician and economist Francis Ysidro Edgeworth, who hypothesized a way of measuring happiness in units.

 The concept of measuring hedonic utility arose in Utilitarianism, with Classical Utilitarians acknowledging that the actual pleasure might not be easy to express quantitatively as a numeric value.
 Bentham, the early proponent of the concept, declared that the happiness is a sequence of episodes, each characterized by its intensity and duration.
 This definition formally makes episodes permutable, as the total pleasure does not depend on their order.
 Since practical experience teaches otherwise (enjoyment from a meal does depend on the order of courses), followers of Bentham argued that the order of episodes changes their intensity.

-Units

-The units of measurements used in the felicific calculus may be termed hedons and dolors.